sunraymoonbeam/carroGPT/README.md

     └── config.py
 ```

+-   **Pros:**
-* **Pros**: Clear separation by technical concern.
-Familiar to many developers.
+    -   Clear separation based on technical layers.
-* **Cons**: Feature-based changes span multiple directories; can become unwieldy as features grow.
+    -   Relatively easy to navigate for developers familiar with this pattern.
+    -   Suitable for microservices or projects with a limited number of distinct domains.

+-   **Cons:**
+    -   When working on a specific feature (e.g., "items"), you might need to jump between many directories (`routers`, `crud`, `schemas`, `models`).
+    -   Can still become complex if the number of features within each layer grows significantly.

-#### 1.2 Structuring by Module/Functionality (Package Layout)
+### 2. Structuring by Module/Functionality (Package Layout)

-Group by feature or domain, each with its own routers, services, schemas, and models.
+This approach organizes the project by *features*, *domains*, or *business capabilities*.
+Each module is a self-contained package.

+**Example Structure:**
 ```
 src/
 ├── auth/